awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example1.md

       For instructions, see [Working with Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_inline-using.html) in the *IAM User Guide*\.
 Note you need to sign in to the console using Account A credentials\.

-## Step 2: Test Permissions<a name="grant-permissions-to-user-in-your-account-test"></a>
+## Step 2: Test permissions<a name="grant-permissions-to-user-in-your-account-test"></a>

 Using Dave's credentials, verify that the permissions work\.
 You can use either of the following two procedures\.

-**Test Using the AWS CLI**
+**Test using the AWS CLI**

 1. Update the AWS CLI config file by adding the following UserDaveAccountA profile\.
-For more information, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.
+For more information, see [Setting up the tools for the example walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

    ```
    [profile UserDaveAccountA]